manolomartinez/my-website/content/authors/admin/_index.md

 Barcelona](https://www.uantwerpen.be/en/) and [The Graduate Center, CUNY](http://www.gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Doctoral-Programs/Philosophy/Philosophy).

-Most of what I do is related in some way with the question of what makes certain entities *be about*, *mean*, or *represent* others.
+Most of what I do is related in some way to the question of what makes certain entities *be about*, *mean*, or *represent* others.